 My cousin Paul Drueke had his Y-chromosome DNA tested at Family Tree DNA.
 Father Franz Rinschen, pastor of Mariä Himmelfahrt Church in Schönholthausen, Germany, provided valuable information on the Saxon roots of our great great great grandfather Johann Drücke.
-Andrew Booth, Iain McDonald, Charles Moore, Raymond Wing, and other administrators of the U106 project have contributed to our understanding of this DNA.
+Administrators of the U106 project have contributed to our understanding of this DNA.
 Jim Nickel; and Geoff Blackburn have contributed to this page.

 Background.
 My cousin Paul Drueke had his Y-chromosome DNA tested by Family Tree DNA in 2012.
 We started a Drueke DNA project at FTDNA, with Paul and me as administrators.
 We have no other Druekes yet, but we welcome anyone with CTS10893 DNA.